 Tradewinds Island Grand Resort

-With the theme of this resort centered around the fishing painter Guy Harvey, this is a colorful resort with a strong aquatic theme and there’s a giant aquarium in the main restaurant.
+Facing a wide stretch of white sand St. Pete beach, this is a colorful resort with a strong aquatic theme and there’s a giant aquarium in the main restaurant.
 Overall this is an attractive resort that parents will love as much as the kids, with outdoor lounging areas, fire pits, good bars, and great views from the rooms.

 Other Hotels on Saint Pete Beach

-Many of the other resorts on this beach have inconsistent reviews on TripAdvisor and other sites and that’s usually because…they’re inconsistent.
+Many of the other resorts on St. Pete beach have inconsistent reviews on TripAdvisor and other sites and that’s usually because…they’re inconsistent.
 Your room and service may be great at Grand Plaza, Alden Suites, or Plaza Beach Hotel.
-Or both may be god-awful.
-You’re increasingly likely to get stuck with a dreaded resort fee either way.
+Or your stay may be god-awful.
+You’re increasingly likely to get stuck with a dreaded resort fee either way these days.
+Alden Suites is one of the few that doesn’t charge one.

 One of the problems this area has now is it’s almost too popular for its own good.
 There used to be a relatively long low season between mid-August through Autumn (when there’s a hurricane risk), but not anymore.
 These resorts are packed out most of the time whether they do a great job or not, so there’s not much time for renovations and staff training.
-With unemployment in this area being quite low by national standards, the labor pool is also strained in this anti-immigration age.
+With unemployment in this area being quite low by national standards, the labor pool got strained after four years of anti-immigration policy.

 When you start heading north from Guy Harvey Outpost, you’ll still be in Saint Petersburg for a while, but then although everything looks the same, the names will change to Treasure Island, Madeira, Redington, Indian Shores, and Indian Rocks.
-The beach is still nice in most of these areas too, so if you have a line on a friend’s condo in one of those areas, by all means take it.
+The beach is still nice in most of these areas too, so if you have a line on a friend’s condo on one of these Tampa Bay beaches, by all means take it.
+A few beach hotels are scattered along the way too.

 Review and photos by Tampa Bay resident Tim Leffel, who has been hosted at some of these resorts while reviewing local hotels for The Telegraph UK.